 - And more.

-Conclusion: Email hosting is of two types – hosted and self-hosted.
+Final thoughts: Email hosting is of two types – hosted and self-hosted.
 If you go for the hosted option, you’ll only have to pay the subscription fee.
-The company offering the service will take care of the issues.
+The company offering the service will take care of the technical issues.
 If you host your own mail server, you’ll have to take care of the server by yourself.

 Image source: Pixabay